Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Conclusion and Discussion

-Moreover, from \autoref{WD}, we can see that the effect of spin-induced quadrupolar deformation on the gravitational wave phase can be quite significant even for smaller values of mass-ratio ($q\sim 10^{-6}$) and moderate values of primary and secondary spin.
-Since, the SIQM parameter of encodes the information about white dwarf equation-of-state, gravitational waves from white dwarf-EMRI system can put tighter constraints on the equation-of-state.
+However, to get a more accurate estimate, we need to perform a complete Fisher-matrix error analysis following \cite{Piovano:2021iwv}.
+This analysis will also show whether the measurement of the SIQM parameter correlates with other parameters.

 A possible extension of this work is to study the effect of tidally-induced quadrupolar deformation due to gravito-electric and gravito-magnetic tidal forces on gravitational wave production \cite{PhysRevD.86.044033}.
-Similar to spin-induced quadrupolar deformation, tidal deformation contains information about the equation-of-state of the object and thus can potentially distinguish different astrophysical objects \cite{PhysRevD.94.064015, Narikawa:2021pak, Saleem:2021vph}.
-Moreover, for objects like white dwarf, tidal love number can be quite large \cite{10.1093/mnras/stw2614}.
+Like spin-induced quadrupolar deformation, tidal deformation contains information about the object's internal structure and thus can potentially distinguish different astrophysical objects \cite{PhysRevD.94.064015, Narikawa:2021pak, Saleem:2021vph}.
+Moreover, for objects like white dwarfs and brown dwarfs, the tidal love number can be pretty large \cite{10.1093/mnras/stw2614}.
 Thus, we can hope to probe the effect of tidal deformation through LISA observations for these objects even when the object is not rapidly rotating.
-Other possible extensions include the relaxation of this paper's assumptions like equatorial circular orbit, aligned spin.
+Other possible extensions include the relaxation of this paper's assumptions, like equatorial circular orbit and aligned spin.
 Furthermore, as we discuss in the introduction, the second-order force terms can considerably affect the dynamics of the EMRI system over the long inspiral period.
 Thus, an exciting extension of the work includes the contribution of the second-order self-force effects \cite{PhysRevD.103.064048}.
-Several authors recently studied such effects for EMRI systems consisting of a massive Schwarzschild black hole, and a point particle \cite{PhysRevLett.127.151102, PhysRevLett.124.021101, Wardell:2021fyy}.
-The waveforms constructed considering these effects have good agreement with the numerical relativity waveforms.
+Several authors recently studied such effects for EMRI systems consisting of a massive Schwarzschild black hole and a point particle \cite{PhysRevLett.127.151102, PhysRevLett.124.021101, Wardell:2021fyy}.
+Interestingly, the waveforms constructed considering these effects have good agreement even with the numerical relativity waveforms for comparable mass binaries.
 So, it is important to consider this effect in the presence of spinning secondary, which we left for the future.